-Your customers want you to acknowledge their patronage, and according to Ometria's Consumer Census 2018, about 60% want recognition for their loyalty.
+Your customers want you to acknowledge their patronage, and according to various Consumer Censuses, the majority of consumers want recognition for their loyalty.
 Doing this keeps them with you and away from your competitor, who is just a click away like a mail-order bride site.

 Saying "Hello" also reminds your customers why they chose your product first and shows them the exciting new features.
 Ensure that: